What is a reporting modification?

 What happens after the commission grants a modification?

 You will receive an order granting the modification.
-You will need to ask for a renewal of that modification every year.

 What if I encounter a conflict of interest in my official duties?